jwulf/camunda-cloud-test-drive/ADVANCED.md

 In this tutorial, we will look at an ecommerce order flow and correlating messages with instances of workflows.

 We will use [GhettoHub DB](https://github.com/jwulf/ghettohub-db) for database persistence for our microservices.
-They will write to a db folder in this repository, so you will need to configure your Camunda Cloud account so that the Camunda HTTP Worker can trigger GhettoHub DB actions in this repo.
+They will write to a `db` folder in this repository, so you will need to configure your Camunda Cloud account so that the Camunda HTTP Worker can trigger microservices in this repo.

 ## Configure Camunda Cloud to access this repo